When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• There are four types of toilet fill valves: ballcock, diaphragm, floatless, and float cup valves.
+• Types: The four main valves are ballcock, diaphragm, floatless, and float cup (the modern standard).

 When to Replace a Toilet Fill Valve